sony/oil/README.md

 # OIL: Auto-Bidding in Real-Time Auctions via Oracle Imitation Learning

-Official implementation of OIL, the algorithm introduced in **Auto-Bidding in Real-Time Auctions via Oracle Imitation Learning**, Chiappa, A.S., Gangopadhyay, B., Wang, Z., Takamatsu, S. (2024).
+Official implementation of OIL, the algorithm introduced in [**Auto-Bidding in Real-Time Auctions via Oracle Imitation Learning**](https://arxiv.org/abs/2412.11434), Chiappa, A.S., Gangopadhyay, B., Wang, Z., Takamatsu, S., published in the research track of KDD 2025.
 In OIL, an auto-bidding agent learns to mimic the bids of an perfectly knowledgeable *oracle* policy, to navigate the uncertainty of advertisement campaigns.

 <img src="data/images/overview.png" width="512">